During the previous lesson, we’ve discussed the common forex trading order that helps you in the market. Now, let’s delve into the uncommon ones.

 Sky wants to buy a position of EUR/USD at 1.0930.
 But currently, the market price is at 1.1000.
 So, he still needs to wait until the market moves down so he can buy a position at a relatively lower price.

-What he can do is to place GTC order.
+What he can do is to place a GTC order.
 Once the market reaches the preferred entry point before Sky cancels it, the trade will execute.

 The good for day order is known as time in force order.
 It means that it runs on the remainder of the trading day.